Babruysk: History

 The town was surrounded by fortifications made from wood and earth, whose length stretched for over 3 km.
 These included a protective earth barrier, wooden walls, and almost a dozen two-story watchtowers.
 In the walls there were openings designed for the placement of firearms.
 After the Second Partition of Poland in 1793 it came into the hands of Imperial Russia.
 In 1810, the construction of a fortress began to mark the border between Russia and Austria and Prussia; in 1812 it was almost completed and was successful in repelling Napoleon's attack for four months.
 After the war the building was renewed on a large scale, and it was completed in 1820.
 That was one of the western Russian fortresses.
 The Babruysk fortress has served its purpose for many decades and today it is a major tourist attraction.

 The 1861 census showed a population of 15,766.
 The ethnic groups living in Babruysk included Belarusians, Ukrainians, Poles, and Jews.
 As in other cities of Belarus, most of the buildings were constructed from wood.
 In 1866 there were 1498 houses, only 29 of which were made from brick.

 There was a steady increase in the Jewish population of Babruysk following the Napoleonic Wars.
 By 1897, in the population of 34,336 citizens, 60%, or 20,760 were Jews.
 Most of them were employed in crafts, industry, and trade.

 During the 1890s, the citizens of Babruysk witnessed pogroms after the assassination of the Russian emperor Alexander II.
 Many of the attacks were repelled by armed Jewish self-defense.

-In 1902, the Great Fire of Babruysk left 2,500 families homeless and destroyed over 250 business, 15 schools and the market.
+In 1902, the Great Fire of Babruysk left 2,500 families homeless and destroyed over 250 businesses, 15 schools and the market.
 There were more than 7 million rubles in property damage.
 However, the city was quickly rebuilt, this time with brick and stone.

 In 1904 the 40th Infantry Division of the Imperial Russian Army had its headquarters here.

 Between February 2 and March 11, 1918, was a Battle of Bobrujsk, between units of the Polish I Corps in Russia, commanded by General Jozef Dowbor-Musnicki, fought with the Red Army over the control of the city and region of Babruysk.

-In 1918–1920, town was captured by Polish forces.
+In 1918–1920, the town was captured by Polish forces.